Danp04/danp04.github.io/docs/GitHub_basics.md

 # The Git’s important commands

-In the table below you can find useful commands being used on GitHub.com and GitHub Desktop.
+In the table below you can find useful commands being used on GitHub and GitHub Desktop.
 Familiarize with them to properly manage your workflow, add content, or make changes.

 | Action | Command |GitHub Desktop Client